-Available-for-sale Securities - The Company's RMBS investment securities are generally subject to change in value when mortgage rates decline or increase, depending on the type of investment.
-Rising mortgage rates generally result in a slowing of refinancing activity, which slows prepayments and results in a decline in the value of the Company's fixed-rate Agency pools.
+The Company's RMBS investment securities and MSR are generally subject to change in value when mortgage rates decline or increase, depending on the type of investment.
+Rising mortgage rates generally result in a slowing of refinancing activity, which slows prepayments and results in a decline in the value of the Company's fixed-rate Agency pools and an increase in the value of the Company's MSR.
 To mitigate the impact of this risk, the Company maintains a portfolio of financial instruments, primarily fixed-rate interest-only securities, which increase in value when interest rates increase.
 In addition, the Company has initiated TBA positions, put and call options for TBAs, constant maturity swaps and interest rate swap agreements to further mitigate its exposure to higher interest rates, decreased prepayment speeds and widening mortgage spreads.
 The objective is to reduce the risk of losses to the portfolio caused by interest rate changes and changes in prepayment speeds.

-As of March 31, 2014 and December 31, 2013, the Company had outstanding fair value of \$72.2 million and \$75.6 million, respectively, of interest-only securities in place to economically hedge its investment securities.
+As of June 30, 2014 and December 31, 2013, the Company had outstanding fair value of \$66.8 million and \$75.6 million, respectively, of interest-only securities in place to economically hedge its investment securities.
 These interest-only securities are included in AFS securities, at fair value, in the condensed consolidated balance sheets.